11% OFF MOST US WATER BRAND RESIDENTIAL SYSTEMS* | COUPON: SUMMER11

 Please note that many of our carriers are experiencing delays in shipping, please know that we are doing everything necessary to get your items to you as quickly as possible.
 Thank you for your understanding.

 Deionized Water vs. Distilled – How Are They Made?

-Deionized water and distilled water are both types of high purity water, but they are produced in different ways.
+Deionized water and Distilled water are both types of extremely pure water, but they are produced in two distinctly different ways.
 Depending on the source water, distilled water can be more pure than deionized water – but that doesn't necessarily mean that it's better.
 There are pros and cons to using deionized water vs. distilled water for particular processes, particularly when it comes to cost and efficiency.

-Before you decide which is better, distilled water or deionized water, you need to understand the differences.
+Before you decide if distilled water or deionized water is the best choice, you need to understand the differences between the two.